Home » New York Workplace Retaliation Lawyer

-Protect Your Rights with a New York Workplace Retaliation Lawyer
+Protect Your Rights with a New York Retaliation Lawyer

-What is workplace retaliation?
-Retaliation is when an employee experiences mistreatment after complaining about discrimination or harassment.
-It can also include poor treatment for complaining about wage theft, being denied medical leave, or acting as a whistleblower.
+Did your employer mistreat you after you complained about discrimination or harassment?
+Or were you punished for complaining about wage theft, being denied medical leave, or acting as a whistleblower?

-Retaliation is a serious offense.
+These are examples of retaliation – and retaliation is illegal.
 If you are the victim of retaliation, a workplace retaliation attorney can protect your rights.

-Contact New York workplace retaliation lawyer Charles Joseph for a free consultation to protect your rights today.
+Contact New York retaliation lawyer Charles Joseph for a free consultation to protect your rights today.
 Charles Joseph has over twenty years of experience with workplace retaliation cases.
-His firm has recovered more than $140 million for clients.
+His firm has recovered more than $200 million for clients.
 Reach out today for a free, confidential consultation.

 Know Your Rights: What is Retaliation?

-What is workplace retaliation?
+Is retaliation illegal?
 When employers punish workers for complaining about employment violations or acting as a whistleblower, that qualifies as retaliation.
+And it violates your rights.

 Learn more by checking out our What is Retaliation FAQ